 Practice safe browsing

 There’s such a thing as good Internet hygiene.
-These are the things you should be doing to protect against external and internal threats, whether that’s losing your device, walking away from your computer, using public wifi, or shopping online.
+These are the things you should be doing to protect against external and internal threats, whether you’ve lost your device and need to retrieve it or want to stay protected when you shop online.

 “While many of the threats you hear about on the news make it seem like there is no way to protect yourself online these days, the reality is that by following some basic tips and maintaining good habits while online, you will evade infection from over 95 percent of the attacks targeting you,” says Adam Kujawa, Head of Intelligence for Malwarebytes.
 “For that last 5 percent, read articles, keep up with what the actual security people are saying, and follow their advice to protect yourself.”